Strabox/Easyuino/README.md

 ### API Documentation and Troubleshoot

 [Here](https://strabox.github.io/Easyuino/) you can consult the detailed documentation for the latest version of the Easyuino API.
-The documentation in the link is the same that is in the **\docs\html** folder of the latest Easyuino release.
+The documentation in the link is the same that is in the **\docs** folder of the latest Easyuino release.

-If you have an old version you can go to the **\docs\html** folder in the library and consult the documentation from that version opening the index.html file in your favorite browser.
+If you have an old version you can go to the **\docs** folder in the library and consult the documentation from that version opening the index.html file in your favorite browser.

 If the API documentantion is not enough to clarify you or found a bug [contact me](https://github.com/Strabox/Easyuino#contribution-and-maintenance).

 ## Project Structure

-- **/docs** contains the documentation of the API in HTML and LaTeX
+- **/docs** contains the documentation of the API in HTML
 - **/examples** contains usage examples of the API (same examples as the ones presented above)
 - **/extras** contains materials used to develop the library (e.g: devices guides, electronic schemes, ...)
 - **/src** contains the source code of the library